-Every time you buy a hunting license, duck stamp, new quin or bot of ammo, you're cashing for conservation.
+Every time you buy a hunting license, duck stamp, new quin or bord of ammo, you're cashing for conservation.
 You probably know this bu do you know how much 'Along with other hunters, you're contributing a huge \$157 million a year for conservation.
 That's more than any other group in the country.

-As a hunter you should be proud of this fact, But there's samething more you should be doing.
-And that's reliit your contribution
+As a hunter you should be proud of this fact.
+But there's something mol you should be doing.
+And that's let people about your contribution.